A quick glance at his top three achievements will give you one reason why.

 It was Denmark's first handball Olympic medal, and it was gold.

-Hansen scored 52 goals and was chosen as Rio 2016 MVP.
+Hansen scored 52 goals in a flaming hot summer in Brazil and was chosen as Rio 2016 MVP.

 The boy from Helsingør had conquered the world.